 - Dry or cracked skin

 Our office provides a wide range of foot care services, including ones for diabetic feet.
 We can help you create a plan to keep your feet protected and safe.
-We also provide diabetic foot checkups, prescribe diabetic shoes, and can help educate you in the best practices to lower your risk of serious medical complications.
+We also provide diabetic foot checkups, prescribe diabetic shoes, and can help educate you on the best practices to lower your risk of serious medical complications.

 For more information, call us at (309) 661-9975 or take advantage of our online form to get in touch with our Bloomington, IL podiatrist practice.